Mill Lane Community Garden

 Rather than overload the progress pages with hundreds of photos, a Flickr account has been created online that will be the repository of all the photos taken, for those of you who are interested.

-However, it should be noted that the free Flickr account only allows 1000 photos.
+Alas, the free Flickr account only allows 1000 photos.
 Therefore a second account has been setup for 2025 onwards.

-The photos on Flickr will be larger and will be grouped into albums that will reflect the entries below.
+The photos on Flickr will usually be larger and will be grouped into albums that will reflect the entries below.
 Each sub-heading below is a link to its specific Flickr album,

 which will open in a new tab.
 Or, if you want to see all the albums, click here.